 Finally, overall approval of the plan, and annual progress in delivering on the strategy, could be subject to shareholders’ vote.

-Greenhouse gas emissions are categorized into three groups or ‘scopes’ by the most widely used international accounting standard, the Greenhouse Gas (GHG) Protocol.
+Greenhouse gas emissions are categorised into three groups or ‘scopes’ by the most widely used international accounting standard, the Greenhouse Gas (GHG) Protocol.
 Scope 1 is direct emissions, scope 2 covers energy purchases, and scope 3 includes all other indirect emissions in a company’s value chain, such as transportation and waste disposal.
 Scope 3 emissions are critical, as they often represent the majority of organizations’ carbon emissions.

 You should be clear about the emissions covered by your net-zero commitment, it should cover all material emissions and therefore a sizeable portion of your scope 3 emissions.